 Current & Upcoming Events

-Please join us for America’s Court Jeweler, An Annual Exhibition of SEAMAN SCHEPPS Women’s Jewelry and Men’s Cufflinks.
+Please join us for America’s Court Jeweler, an Exhibition of SEAMAN SCHEPPS Women’s Jewelry and TRIANON Men’s Cufflinks.
 A percentage of sales during the exhibition will be donated to AIDS Life’s “Life Ball: Fighting AIDS and Celebrating Life”.

 Museum of Art & Design

 “He used unorthodox settings, including other materials like coral and fine woods, as if composing a modernist collage. “- The New York Times